Gianatmaja/Actuarial-Statistical-Modelling-in-R/Apricot-Phones/README.md

 A phone manufacturer, Apricot, has 3 class of products, low, medium, and high class phones, and is planning to offer lifetime warranties for its customers.
 For each class of phone, a replacement will be issued when a phone experiences a fault and can't be repaired on the same day.
 Further, a replacement will also be given if a phone reaches a certain number of faults (2 for low class, and 3 for middle & high class).
 Given the probabilities and costs associated to faults, same-day repairs, and replacements, how can the phone company optimise its warranty scheme to minimise costs?
+More specifically, what proportion of the faults should the company plan accomodate for same day repairs?

 ### Assumptions

 1. The probability of having a fault in any day is denoted by p.
 There is no chance of having more than 1 fault in a day.
 2. A phone brought into a store will first be checked.
 Assuming that phone has had its i<sup>th</sup> fault (i = 0,1,2..., n-1), the probability of it being repaired in the same day is q<sup>i+1</sup>.
 Otherwise, it will be immediately replaced with a replacement of the same quality and warranty as a new phone.
+Currently, q = 0.8
 3. If a phone has its n<sup>th</sup> fault, then it is directly replaced.
 4. The replacement cost is denoted £ R, while cost of repair for the i<sup>th</sup> fault is equal to £ (2<sup>i</sup>·q·100).
 5. For each class,